Survive! (film)

 Survive!
-(Spanish: Supervivientes de los Andes - Andes Survivors) is a 1976 Mexican thriller film directed by René Cardona.
-The film was released on January 15, 1976 in Mexico and is based on the 1973 book Survive! by Clay Blair, which is based on the story of Uruguayan Air Force Flight 571.
+(Spanish: Supervivientes de los Andes – Andes Survivors) is a 1976 Mexican thriller film directed by René Cardona.
+The film was released in Mexico on January 15, 1976, based on Clay Blair's 1973 unauthorized paperback, Survive!, and is the first feature film to present the story of Uruguayan Air Force Flight 571.
+The English-language version of the film was substantially altered from the original.

 Premise

 A Uruguayan rugby team crashes in the Andes Mountains and has to survive the extremely cold temperatures and rough climate.
 As some of the people die, the survivors are forced to make a terrible decision between starvation and cannibalism.